Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued Wishart matrices

 We are interested in studying the $N \times N$ operator-valued Wishart matrix $\frac{1}{N} HH^*$.
 This is an interesting model in random matrix theory and is very well understood in the classical setting of commutative entries.
 However, not much is known in the operator-valued case despite its significance importance for many applications.
 We mention, among others, wireless communication systems whose channels have such a Hermitian block structure \cite{Ra-Or-Br-Sp-08}.
 Although our result is of different nature, we mention the work of Bryc \cite{Bryc2008} in which the author considers a family of $q$-Wishart orthogonal matrices.

-In this section, we consider operator-valued Wishart matrices with free or exchangeable entries and describe their distribution by giving quantitative estimates on the associated Cauchy transforms.
-We will use the same approach as before to study this model.
+In this section, we give the same type of results using the same approach as before to study operator-valued Wishart matrices.
 However, the map $ B: (h_{ij})_{1\leq i,j \leq N} \mapsto B( (h_{ij})_{1\leq i,j \leq N}) = \frac{1}{N} HH^*$ is not linear and thus our noncommutative Lindeberg method in Section \ref{section:Lindeberg} is not directly applicable.
 To fix this up, we shall rather consider the Hermitian matrix

 and note that a direct application of the Schur complement formula yields for any $z\in \mathbb{C}^+$

 This reduces the study to the matrix $X$ which is in turn equivalent, through a permutation of the entries, to the Hermitian matrix $\mathbf{X}=\frac{1}{ \sqrt{N} } (x_{ij}+x_{ji}^*)_{1 \leq i,j \leq N}$ with